 g.
 The following classes of material must not be made available to any third parties without written permission from the Curator and completion of a separate Materials Transfer Agreement:

 i. specimens, or fragments of specimens (taken from loans or supplied separately), orii. derived material (eg: aliquots, extracts), oriii. images, oriv. formulae or synthetic pathways for substances originally derived from specimens on loan

 a.
-Specimens must be returned by traceable postal service.
-Specimens must not be returned via courier service (e.g. FedEx, TOLL, DHL) without the written consent of the Curator.
+Specimens must be sent by traceable postal service.
+Specimens must not be sent via courier service (e.g. FedEx, TOLL, DHL) without the written consent of the Curator.

-b.Specimens should be securely packaged to a comparable standard to that used when dispatched by CANB, and prominently labelled
+c.
+Return loan specimens must be enclosed in their original folders, packets or other containers and packaged to a comparable standard to that used when dispatched by CANB.

-A quarantine declaration template for printing on institutional letterhead when sending specimens to CANB is available in Microsoft Word format at: http://www.cpbr.gov.au/herbarium/CANB_quarantine_declaration.doc
+A biosecurity declaration template for printing on institutional letterhead when sending specimens to CANB is available in Microsoft Word format at: http://www.cpbr.gov.au/herbarium/CANB_biosecurity_declaration.docx

 If you have any questions about sending material to CANB please contact email@example.com before mailing.

 a.
 Overseas loans and exchanges of specimens of taxa listed in CITES appendices (Convention on Trade in Endangered Species of Wild Fauna and Flora) are made only to approved CITES-registered institutions and within provisions of the Convention and relevant Australian legislation.

 b.
 Overseas loans and exchanges of specimens of any Australian native species are made only to approved CITES-registered institutions or to institutions registered with the Australian Department of the Environment for facilitated exchange of scientific specimens.

 Photography of specimens is allowed for research reference purposes.
 Images must not be used in any publication without written consent from the Curator.